 I’ve been fortunate to learn about running effective meetings from seasoned and experienced executives.

-While each of my board members has a bit of a different perspective, all of them have taught me a great deal about running an effective board meeting.
+While each of our board members has a bit of a different perspective, all of them have taught me a great deal about running an effective board meeting.
 Here’s are the techniques I’ve learned.

 Prepare yourself and your team.